Zachacious/MusicTheoryJS/README.md

 ## A Note On Performance

 The most performant and efficient way to create entities in MusicTheoryJS is to use Initializer objects e.g. {root: 5, octave: 3}.
-Using strings e.g. "C5(major)" is also fast but there are some things you should know.
+Using strings e.g. "C5(major)" is also fast when used the right way.

-1. The first time you create an entity with a string initializer, a lookup(hash) table is created to speed up subsequent lookups.
-It initializes the lookup table on the first lookup(when the first object of that type is created).
+Each entity that accepts a string initializer uses an ideal format specified in the documentation.
+Using a format other what is prescribed will bypass the lookup table and the resulting performance will be much slower.

-2. You can manually force the lookup tables to be created by calling buildTables() like so:
+If you intend to use string initializers, you should probably use the `buildTables` function to create the lookup tables.
+Probably soon after the library loads.

 ```javascript
 import { buildTables } from "musictheoryjs";